turingschool/checks-for-understanding/module-4/backend/week_three.md

 8. Describe DNS.
 9. What does writing clean code mean to you?
 10. If you were building an application that models hotels, what classes would you need?
 What classes would be responsible for what functionality?
 Hint: think about what tables you would need in the database, how those records would relate to each other, and good OOP.
+You should answer this as thoroughly as you would in an interview (hint hint).

+## Self Assessment:

+Choose One:

+* I was able to answer every question without relying on outside resources
+* I was able to answer most questions independently, but utilized outside resources for a few
+* I was able to answer a few questions independently, but relied heavily on outside resources

+Choose One:

+* I feel confident about the content presented this week
+* I feel comfortable with the content presented this week
+* I feel overwhelmed by the content presented this week
+* I feel quite lost by the content presented this week